phetsims/equality-explorer/assets/README.md

 Equality Explorer assets
 ================

-Images for the items in the "Basics" screen are found in `basics-artwork-without-shadow.ai` and `basics-artwork-shadows.ai`.
-PNG files were exported with height=100.
-Some of the PNG files required additional processing (trimming transparent pixels, resizing to height=100) in Photoshop.
+Images for the items in the "Basics" screen are found in `basics-artwork-without-shadows.ai` and `basics-artwork-shadows.ai`.
+Steps to create PNG files from these .ai files:
+1. open .ai file in Illustrator
+1. select artwork from a layer and copy it to the clipboard (Edit > Copy)
+2. paste to a new document (File > New, Edit > Paste)
+3. save as PNG with height 200 (File > Save For Web)
+4. open the PNG in Photoshop
+5. trim transparent pixels around the image (Image > Trim)
+6. size the image to height 100 (Image > Image Size)
+7. save the PNG (File > Save)

 `PlateNode` is composed of scenery `Paths` that render SVG descriptions of the pieces of the plate, as found in `inside.svg`, `plate.svg` and `wall.svg`.
 The .svg files were created in Illustrator by selecting pieces (subpaths)